OnTitansShoulder/ontitansshoulder.github.io/docs/Programming-Lang-Reference/CPP/CPlusPlus_Lang_Specs.md

 string type is not a fundamental type, but a compound type. strings are double quoted characters.
 Quoted text separated by nothing but whitespace (spaces, tabs, or newlines) will be concatenated.

-`#include` the `<string>` header to bring in the declarations for std::string.
+`#include` the `<string>` header to bring in the declarations for **std::string**.

 A string's length is optained with `str.length()` function call.

-The plain quote-surrounded strings are in fact C-style strings, not std::string.
+The plain quote-surrounded strings are in fact **C-style strings**, not std::string.
 To specify different types of strings:

+C-style string is essentially an array of chars which implicitly adds a null character `\0` to end of the string.
+The `strlen()` function from `cstring>` returns the length of the C-style string without the null terminator.

+Other useful C-style functions:

+- strcpy() -- copy a string to another string
+- strcpy_s() strlcpy() -- string copy allowing a size parameter
+- strcat() -- appends one string to another (dangerous)
+- strncat() -- appends one string to another (with buffer length check)
+- strcmp() -- compare two strings (returns 0 if equal)
+- strncmp() -- compare two strings up to a specific number of characters (returns 0 if equal)

+As a rule of thumb, use std::string or std::string_view (next lesson) instead of C-style strings.
+Prefer std::string_view over std::string for read-only strings

+C++17 introduces **std::string_view** which provides a view of a string to avoid unnecessary copies of strings.
+It also contains functions for shrinking the view of the string which do not reflect on the underlying string.

 ```c++
 #include <string>